Rohingya exodus still growing, six months into crisis

 "If they send us back, we'll be tortured or killed.
 We would rather be killed here in Bangladesh.
 Here, at least I'll get a Muslim burial," said Mohammad Elias, whose group has staged protests against repatriation in recent weeks.

-According to the UN, since the repatriation deal was signed on November 23, nearly 70,000 Rohingya have arrived in Bangladesh through different routes in and near Cox's Bazar district.
+According to the UN, since the repatriation deal was signed on November 23, nearly 70,000 Rohingya have arrived in Bangladesh throug different routes in and near Cox's Bazar district.

 "Those who came in recent days said they were tortured," Mainuddin Khan, Teknaf town police chief, told AFP.